fahim-foysal-097/wallpapers/README.md

 | `generate_json.py`   | Generate `json` for all wallpapers.          |
 | `add_favorites.py`   | Add a wallpaper to favorites list.           |
 | `create_zip.py`      | Create a zip file containing all wallpapers. |

+or you just run :
+`build_all.py` to do all in order.

 ## Note